dvillevald/Google-Vision-AIY-on-Wheels/README.md

 | GPIO expansion pins of Vision Bonnet | GPIO expansion pins on the back of the kit |
 |---------------------------------------------|----------------------|
 | <img width="400" height="300" src="images/gpio-top.png"> | <img width="300" height="400" src="images/GPIO pins.jpg"> |

+Analysis of chassis schematics and Arduino sketch uploaded to UNO R3 by a manufacturer (called *Comprehensive_Experiment.ino*) showed that all Arduino pins except for digital pin **#11** (**D11**) are used by car sensors, actuators and other devices.
+As I need 4 pins for communication, I removed three components:
+- Speaker (buzzer) connected to the digital pin **#12** (**D12**); and
+- Two line tracking sensors installed on the bottom of the car which were connected to analog pins **A2** and **A3** of Arduino UNO R3.

+I also removed (unplugged) a Bluetooth module as I did not plan to use it.

+This gave me 4 pins (D11, D12, A2 and A3) for communication with 4 GPIO expansion pins (PIN_A, PIN_B, PIN_C and PIN_D) of Vision Bonnet of Google Vision AIY kit.

+## Logic Level Converter

+Because Arduino is a 5 Volt device and Raspberry Pi of Google Vision AIY kit is a 3.3 Volt device and because we want to use 4 pins for communication, we would need a **4-channel Level Logic Converter (or LLC)**.